 It is the student's responsibility to make up any work that has been missed because of an excused absence or tardy.
 Work should be completed as soon as possible.
 Upon return to school, one day is granted for each day of absence to make up work except for assignments that have been pre-assigned.
-Arrangements should be made with from the office for pre-arranged absences.
+Arrangements should be made with teachers for making up missed work when returning from an absence.
+Most assignments can be accessed through the teachers' webpage.
+It is also recommended that each student has a "buddy" in each of their classes whom they can contact for any assignments missed.
+A preabsentee/homework form may be picked up from the office for pre-arranged absences.
 A request for homework for illness or injury will be honored only if the student is absent for more than two days, and only if the request is made in a reasonable manner (by 8:00 A.M. for the day it is requested, requests made after 8:00 A.M. will not be ready until the following day after 12:00 P.M.).